big-data-europe/docker-geotriples-ws/README.md

 After it is triggered it will search for strabon @ localhost:8193 to save the triples.

-The testing files post_geo.json and changes.json are in file testing-files of this repo (TODO).
+The testing files post_geo.json and changes.json are in file testing-files of this repo.